Ultimate Guide to Travel Nursing | EduMed.org

 How much do travel nurses make?

 Travel nursing pay varies on a range of factors, so accurate catchall information is hard to find.
 While some sources indicate that travel nurses make more money than permanent nurses, there are several variables to consider to get an accurate picture of travel nurse income.
-When looking at pay information, nurses should consider the following:

-- Hourly base rates can be high.
+- Wages are paid hourly and vary by contract and location; base rates can be high.

 - Cost of living varies by location.